Proteusiq/luga/README.md

 _Luga_ is a Swahili word for language. [fastText](https://github.com/facebookresearch/fastText) provides blazing-fast language detection tool.
-Lamentably, [fastText's](https://fasttext.cc/docs/en/support.html) API is beauty-less and the documentation is a bit fuzzy.
+Lamentably, [fastText's](https://fasttext.cc/docs/en/support.html) API is beauty-less, and the documentation is a bit fuzzy.
 It is also funky that we have to manually [download](https://fasttext.cc/docs/en/language-identification.html) and load models.

 Here is where _luga_ comes in.
 We abstract unnecessary steps and allow you to do precisely one thing: detecting text language.